lxjeremy0/1brc-ruby/README.md

 # Doing the Challenge
 Open up `challenge.rb` and fill in `perform_optimised`.

-You can run `bundle exec guard` to trigger the spec on save.
+You can run `bundle exec guard` to trigger the spec on save (only triggers when saving the spec file).

 The provided spec will:
 1. Check against the naive implementation to confirm correctness, and